Oxfordshire and Buckinghamshire Light Infantry: Inter-war era

 Major-General Sir John Hanbury-Williams was appointed Colonel Commandant of the regiment in 1918.
-The 1st Ox and Bucks arrived in Archangel, Northern Russia, in May 1919, as part of the Allied force that intervened in the Russian Civil War to assist the 'White Russians' in their fight against the Bolsheviks.
+The 1st Ox and Bucks arrived in Arkhangelsk, Northern Russia, in May 1919, as part of the Allied force that intervened in the Russian Civil War to assist the 'White Russians' in their fight against the Bolsheviks.
 The battalion left later in the year, being based in Limerick, Ireland in 1920 to assist in operations against Sinn Féin and the IRA.
 It moved to Shorncliffe Army Camp, England, two years later.
 In 1925 the battalion joined the British Army of Occupation in Germany, remaining there for two-years before heading for Parkhurst, England.
 The 1st Ox and Bucks remained in England, based at Hyderabad Barracks, Colchester, until the outbreak of war in 1939.